robotframework/robotframework-RFCP-syllabus/basics.md

 ### Evaluating conditional expressions

 Conditional expressions are evaluated using Python's `eval` function and all Python's builtin functions are available.
-Evaluated condition is either true or false.
+The evaluated condition is either true or false.
 [[User Guide: Evaluating expressions][UG Evaluating expressions]]

 ### IF

 With the `IF` statement it is possible to execute keywords conditionally.
-There needs to be condition that is evaluated.
+There needs to be a condition that is evaluated.
-`IF` statement ends with `END`.
+The `IF` statement ends with `END`.
 [[User Guide: IF/ELSE syntax][UG IF/ELSE syntax]]

 #### ELSE

-`ELSE` branch is executed if the `IF` condition is not true.
+The `ELSE` branch is executed if the `IF` condition is not true.
 [[User Guide: ELSE branches][UG ELSE branches]]

 #### ELSE IF

 `ELSE IF` branch is executed if the initial condition is not true.
-There can be multiple `ELSE IF` branches and they are gone through in the order they are specified.
+There can be multiple `ELSE IF` branches and they are evaluated in the order they are specified.
-An optional `ELSE` branch can follow `ELSE IF` branches and it is executed if all conditions are false.
+An optional `ELSE` branch can follow `ELSE IF` branches and it is executed if all prior branch conditions are false.
 [[User Guide: ELSE/IF branches][UG ELSE/IF branches]]

 #### Inline IF